 - With pastry brush, brush each tortilla with just a bit of cool water, stack, wrap in aluminum foil and put in oven until soft, about 10 minutes.

-- Add enough enchilada sauce to the bottom of each baking dish to cover liberally, about 3/4 cup or so.
+- Add enough enchilada sauce to the bottom of each baking dish to cover lightly, just a fine film.

-- Place about 2 tablespoons of meat filling and 1 tablespoon cheese in tortilla, wrap and place in baking dish, seam side down.
+- Dip tortilla quickly into sauce and place it in the baking pan, on top of the sauce.
+Place about 2 tablespoons of meat filling and 1 tablespoon cheese in the tortilla, wrap and place in baking dish, seam side down.

-- Spoon remaining enchilada sauce over the top of the rolled tortillas.
-Liberally distribute cheese over the top of the enchiladas, leaving the edges open so they can get crispy.
+- Liberally distribute cheese over the top of the enchiladas, leaving the edges open so they can get a little crispy.

-- Place, uncovered, in preheated oven and cook for about 20 minutes, until cheese is melted and edges of tortillas are a little golden and crispy.
+- Place, uncovered, in preheated oven and cook for about 10-15 minutes, until cheese is melted and edges of tortillas are a little crispy.

 - Remove from oven and allow to cool about 10 minutes before serving.
 Makes 18 enchiladas.
 Serving size is usually 2 enchiladas.